HITLER STEPS BACK FROM EDGE OVER WAR WITH POLAND

 Adolf Hitler ordered the German invasion of Poland to begin on August 26, 1939.
 Troops, panzer tanks, and aircraft had been lining up near Poland’s western border since mid-August.
 Though planned since late March 1939, the invasion was bound to rile Poland’s eastern neighbor, the Soviet Union.
 That concern was laid to rest when, at the invitation of Joseph Stalin, Soviet Foreign Minister Vyacheslav Molotov and German Foreign Minister Joachim von Ribbentrop inked a 10‑year bilateral nonaggression pact (Molotov-Ribbentrop Pact) in Moscow early on the morning of August 24, 1939.

 The next day Hitler’s smirk of triumph was shredded by the “bombshell” that the British and Polish governments had concluded a mutual assistance pact that afternoon.
 On the evening of the 25th, when things looked dangerously out of control, an irritable Hitler issued a stop order and huddled with his advisers to concoct a ploy to divert attention away from their real objective.
-Late on this date in 1939 Hitler and Ribbentrop handed the British ambassador, Sir Nevile Henderson, terms that would allegedly ensure peace, not war.
-The Danzig enclave and the Polish Corridor (see map) were to be annexed by Germany, terms modified the next day to holding a plebiscite in the Polish Corridor.
+Late on this date, August 29, 1939, Hitler and Ribbentrop handed the British ambassador, Sir Nevile Henderson, terms that would allegedly ensure peace, not war.
+The Danzig enclave and the Polish Corridor (see map below) were to be annexed by Germany, terms modified the next day to holding a plebiscite in the Polish Corridor.
 Both territories were viewed as the illegitimate offspring of the 1919 Versailles peace settlement.
 Poles who had been born or had settled in those places after 1919 could not vote, while all Germans born but not living there could.
 Safeguards for German minorities living in Poland would have to be put in place.
 If Poland accepted these terms, Germany would agree to the British demand to involve the Soviet Union in any settlement.
 A Polish plenipotentiary with full powers to accept the terms was to arrive in Berlin by noon, August 30.

 The Poles, however, would have nothing to do with a meeting in Berlin, suggesting instead a town near the Polish-German border.
 When the Polish ambassador, Józef Lipski, visited Ribbentrop’s office on August 30, he too was presented with Hitler’s demands.
-Because the ambassador lacked authority to endorse the Germany’s terms, Ribbentrop ended the meeting.
+Because the ambassador lacked authority to endorse Germany’s terms, Ribbentrop ended the meeting.
 Soon German radios blared reports that Poland had rejected Germany’s offer.
 The diplomatic do-si-do was a hoax on everyone.
 Hitler had no intention of acting on his own offer.
 Troops, armor, and airplanes were in place, set to launch on September 1.

 Hitler Protects His Eastern Flank with Soviet Pact and Offers Western Democracies “Options” for Settling German-Polish Crisis